 - According to the World Health Organization, vaccine resistance is one of the top global health challenges.
 What measures should be taken to reduce vaccine exemptions and safeguard the at-risk population?

-- What role does the media play in educating the public when it comes to vaccination hesitancy?
+- What role should the media play in educating the public when it comes to vaccination hesitancy?

-- Is the introduction of a ‘No jab, No school’ policy that requires mandatory vaccination at school entry necessary in the U.S.?
+- Is it necessary for the U.S. to introduce a ‘no jab, no school’ policy that requires mandatory vaccination before enrolling in school?

 Ask the Experts